-Genting Hong Kong ordered two cruise ships to be custom-built to serve the Asian market, specifically China.
-With the new brand Dream Cruises, the company has concluded its mission to have a separate brand for each of its cruise market segments; the other two are Crystal Cruises for the luxury segment and Star Cruises for the contemporary segment.
+Genting Hong Kong placed an order for two custom-built cruise ships to serve the Asian market, specifically China.
+With the new brand Dream Cruises, the company concluded its mission to have a separate brand for each of its cruise market segments.
+The other two are Crystal Cruises for the luxury segment and Star Cruises for the contemporary segment.

-Genting Dream will debut in November 2016, while her sister ship World Dream will be launched in November 2017.
+Genting Dream debuted in November 2016, while her sister ship World Dream was launched in November 2017.

-Genting Dream will have triple homeports in Guangzhou (Nansha Port), Hong Kong and Sanya and target the residents of the Pearl Delta and Hainan and passengers flying into the airports of Guangzhou, Shenzhen, Zhuhai, Macau, Hong Kong and Sanya.
+Genting Dream has three homeports in Guangzhou (Nansha Port), Hong Kong and Sanya and target the residents of the Pearl Delta and Hainan and passengers flying to the airports in Guangzhou, Shenzhen, Zhuhai, Macau, Hong Kong and Sanya.